in-tech-gration/Chrome.New.Tab.Extension/README.md

 - Inform for unsaved tasks
 - Inform when a resources is deleted but not saved
 - Add Dark/Light Theme toggler
+- Automatically remove from saved links the ones that have empty label/url values
+- On updates, inform to take a backup
+- Validate non-https URLs passed as options